Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 Behind the scenes it uses [Conversation API](https://developer.nexmo.com/api/conversation#createUser).

-For simplicity of use, the demo application will also create users on the fly, as they attempt to log in.
+For simplicity, the demo application creates users as they attempt to log in.

 ### 1.5.
 Authenticate Users

 The Nexmo Client SDK uses [JWTs](https://jwt.io/) to authenticate a user when logging in to the SDK and the API.
 These JWTs are generated using the application ID and private key that is provided when a new Nexmo application is created.

-For security reasons, your client should not hold your private key.
+For security reasons, your client app should not hold your private key.
 Therefore, the JWT must be provided by your backend.

-Your backend should expose an endpoint that would allow the client side app to request a valid JWT per user.
-In a real life scenario, you would probably add additional authentication system, inorder to ensure the identity of the user who is attempts to log in to your app.
+Your backend should expose an endpoint that would allow the client-side app to request a valid JWT per user.
+In a real life scenario, you would probably add an authentication system, in order to ensure the identity of the user who attempts to log in to your app.

-For the purpose of this guide, the backend demo application exposes a simple endpoint that uses the username, together with an api key provided by the demo application:
+For the purpose of this guide, the backend demo application exposes a simple endpoint that uses the username, together with an API key provided by the demo application:

 ```
 POST YOUR_BACKEND/api/jwt
 ```

-The payload in the body of this request is as such:
+The payload in the body of this request is as follows:

 ```
 Payload: {"mobile_api_key":"xxxxxxx","user_name":"Jane"}
 ```

-The mobile_api_key can be found in the `SDK Integration` page, as a rudimentary security mechanism.
+The `mobile_api_key` can be found in the `SDK Integration` page, as a rudimentary security mechanism.

->More information on implementing the authentication system for a real life use case, [read in this topic](/conversation/guides/user-authentication).
+> For more information on implementing the authentication system for a real life use case, you can [read this topic](/conversation/guides/user-authentication).
->Read more about JWT and ACL [in this topic](/conversation/concepts/jwt-acl).
+> You can read more about JWTs and ACLs [in this topic](/conversation/concepts/jwt-acl).

-## 2. Set Up Your Client Side Application
+## 2. Set Up Your Client-Side Application

 ### 2.1.
 Choose Your Client App

 Nexmo Client SDK supports web (Javascript), iOS and Android.

-You may [integrate the SDK](/client-sdk/setup/add-sdk-to-your-app) to your own client side application and [add in-app voice functionality](/client-sdk/in-app-voice/guides/start-and-receive-calls)
+You may [integrate the SDK](/client-sdk/setup/add-sdk-to-your-app) to your own client-side application and [add in-app voice functionality](/client-sdk/in-app-voice/guides/start-and-receive-calls).

-However, to easily get started you may clone and run one of the demo client side applications:
+However, to get started you may clone and run one of the demo client-side applications:

 * [iOS-Swift](https://github.com/nexmo-community/contact-center-swift)
 * [Android-Kotlin](https://github.com/nexmo-community/contact-center-client-android-kt)
 * Javascript

-> **Important!**  After cloning, make sure to check the `README` file and update the client side app the required configurations.
+> **Important:**  After cloning, make sure you check the `README` file and update the required client-side app configurations.

 ### 2.2.
 Run Your Client App

-At this point you have a client side application and a backend application to support it.
+At this point you have a client-side application and a backend application to support it.

 You can run the client app on two different devices, and log in as the user `Jane` on one device and the user `Joe` on the other.